Msdtron: a high-capability multi-speaker speech synthesis system for diverse data using characteristic information: Msdtron

 \subsection{Conditional Gated LSTM}

-Text content is the most important feature of speech due to its decisive role on the intelligibility.
-In addition, speech can be characterized in terms of timbre, style, speaker and emotion etc. Many researches aims to change or control some of these characteristics without a negative influence on the intelligibility.
-For this purpose, the control information is usually added or concatenated to the text content, which is fed as the inputs of network.
-However, in this way, the control information plays a similar role to the text content in the network.
-Both of them would directly take effect in the same way on the intelligibility and other characteristics at the same time, which is not the way we expected.
-Consequently, we propose conditional gated LSTM (CGLSTM) where the control information is used to re-weight the gates and the text content flows in the hidden/cell states.
-Thereby the control information will directly play a part in the gates-based flow of the text content without operating the text content in itself.
+Text content is the most important feature of speech due to its decisive role in intelligibility.
+In addition, speech can be characterized in terms of timbre, style, speed, and emotion, etc. Many researches aim to change or control some of these characteristics without a negative influence on the intelligibility and voice quality.
+For this purpose, the embedding of characteristic information is usually added or concatenated to the text content embedding, which is fed as the inputs of network.
+However, in this way, the characteristic information plays a similar role to the text content.
+Both of them would directly take effect in the same way on the intelligibility, voice quality, and other characteristics at the same time, which is not the way we expected.
+Consequently, we propose conditional gated LSTM (CGLSTM) where the characteristic information is used to re-weight the gates and the text content flows in the hidden/cell states.
+Thereby the characteristic information will directly play a part in the gates-based flow of the text content without operating the text content in itself.

-Compared with Long Short Time Memory (LSTM), which is frequently used in speech synthesis tasks due to its good capacity of learning long dependencies, the proposed CGLSTM calculates hidden/cell states in the same manner by current inputs and previous hidden/cell states.
-As for the calculation of input/output/forget gates, the control information is used to re-weight the LSTM gates as Equation~\ref{eq:fgate} -~\ref{eq:ogate}.
+Compared with LSTM, which is frequently used in speech synthesis tasks due to its good capacity of learning long dependencies, CGLSTM uses the characteristic information to re-weight the input/output/forget gates as Equation~\ref{eq:gate}.

-where $f_{t}$, $i_{t}$ and $o_{t}$ are the forget, input and output gates; $x_{t}$, $c_{t}$, and $h_{t-1}$ are the current text content inputs, current control information inputs, and previous hidden state; $W$ and $b$ are the corresponding weights and biases.
+where $g_{t}$ can be the forget, input or output gate; $x_{t}$, $c_{t}$, and $h_{t-1}$ are the current text content inputs, current characteristic information embedding, and previous hidden state; $W$ and $b$ are the corresponding weights and biases.